praveenbaskandi/FxDemo/README.md

 ### Home Screen

-- This image show List of movies fetching from API
+- This image show Home screen which shows the Fx price on Uniswap platform
-- View show movie poster in grid format.
+- Data is fetching from uniswap Graph Api
+- On click of show validator list you can see validator list in the next screen

 <img src="screen_shot/screen_shot_1.png" width="150" height="300"/>

 ### Validator List

-- This image show movie description
+- This image show validator list in Function X platform
-- Show movie detail of the selected movie.
+- List contains detils regarding validator
+- On click of any validator you can see detils of the validator and recent blocks from the validator in the list.

 <img src="screen_shot/screen_shot_2.png" width="150" height="300"/>